Search results for “Transactions”: 106

 Please explain the margin requirements for hedging trades on Exness.

-At Exness, if you open a hedged position by buying and selling the same instrument on the same trading account, the required margin is 0 yen.
-If you trade different lot sizes on the buy and sell sides, the margin required is the difference between the two.
-Please note that trades between different trading accounts do not count as hedged positions.
+At Exness, if you open both long and short positions on the same instrument using the same trading account, the required margin is 0 yen.
+If you trade different lot sizes on the long and short sides, the margin required is the difference between the two.
+Please note that trades between different trading accounts do not count as hedging.

 Read more